Ensono/amido.github.io/docs/publishing.md

 2. `package.json` version is changed
 3. the changes are to be merged to master (CHANGELOG.md, version in packages)
-4. in the pipeline, this triggers lerna to look for difference in package version and the registrry
+4. in the pipeline, this triggers lerna to look for difference in package version and the registry
 5. if changes are found the packages are published to the configured registry

-### Why do version bumps require manual commit?
+### Why do version bumps require manual commit

-Because we think it's up the the deveopers to ensure that they want to bump the version, based on their commit history.
+Because we think it's up the the developers to ensure that they want to bump the version, based on their commit history.

-### Why have we automated publishing?
+### Why have we automated publishing

 We think it's good practice to test changes before publishing it to our [public npm registry](https://www.npmjs.com/settings/amidostacks/packages). so